ragarasagna/StarTechies_CF2021/README.md

 ## Requirements:
-List of dependencies that are needed to run our system
+List of dependencies that are needed to run the project on our system:

 #### Database: MySQL: